tristan-white/no-style-please/_posts/2024-02-25-squarespace-domains-with-github-pages.md

 ![DNS Records for this website](./assets/images/squarespace-domain/records.png)

 Your done!
-It may take time for the records to propogate so it's possible that it could take up to 72 hours for everything to take effect.
+It may take time for the records to propagate so it's possible that it could take up to 72 hours for everything to take effect.